Last Call

 Now he calls to tell me after two years of chemo

-he's lacing up his old black Chucks and saying goodbye.
+he's lacing up his old Chucks and saying goodbye.

-I scolded him for the time he made me watch
+I scold him for the time he made me watch

 his sound a powder